Evaporative Humidifiers

-Don't just rinse it.
-Follow this protocol every 3 days: 1.
-Unplug & Empty: Never leave water sitting in the tank when not in use.
+A humidifier needs more than a rinse: this deep clean protocol, based on CPSC humidifier safety alerts and the EPA's guidance on use and care of home humidifiers, should be repeated every 3 days.
+1. Unplug & Empty: Never leave water sitting in the tank when not in use.
 2. Step 1: The Vinegar Soak: Fill the base and tank with undiluted white vinegar.
 Let it sit for 20 minutes to break down mineral scale (crusty white buildup).
 Use a soft brush to scrub crevices.
 3. Step 2: Disinfect: Empty the vinegar and rinse.
 Now, fill with a solution of 1 teaspoon of bleach per gallon of water (or use 3% hydrogen peroxide).
 Let sit for 20 minutes to kill pathogens.
 4. Rinse & Dry: Rinse several times until the smell is gone.
 Wipe dry with a clean towel.
 Drying is the most important part!

 If you can see pink or black spots in your humidifier, you are already breathing in mold spores.
 Stop and clean immediately.

-Use Distilled Water: It contains zero minerals, meaning zero scale and zero white dust.
+Daily humidifier maintenance between the every-3-days deep cleans keeps mold from getting a foothold.
+Use Distilled Water: Distilled water contains zero minerals, meaning zero scale and zero white dust.
 It extends the life of your machine and your lungs.
 Change Water Daily: Never "top off" the tank.
-Dump the old water, rinse, and refill with fresh water every single morning.
+Mold can grow in standing water in as little as 48 hours, so dump the old water, rinse, and refill with fresh water every single morning.
 Keep it Dry: When not in use, keep the tank off the base so both can air dry completely.

 1 more tips